tinymce/tinymce-docs/general-configuration-guide/localize-your-language.md

 Unpack the language `js` file(s) into the `path/to/tinymce/langs/` folder.

-> Important!
-The language settings will not work unless the language pack is placed in `langs/` directory.
+> Important: The language settings will not work unless the language pack is placed in `langs/` directory.
 The [language_url]({{ site.baseurl }}/configure/localization/#language_url) configuration option is another method to enable additional language settings.

 ### Step 3